CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 • On the Drive: Loops through 5 miles of gardens, lakes, and museums

-• Jeep Tour: We cruise past highlights like the Conservatory of Flowers, de Young Museum, and California Academy of Sciences
+• Highlights: Conservatory of Flowers, de Young Museum, California Academy of Sciences

-• Note: Parts of JFK Drive are now pedestrian-only, so the original route is altered
+• Modern note: Parts of JFK Drive are now pedestrian-only, so the original route is altered.

 Twin Peaks